zaphosting/esx_12/esx_multicharacter/readme.md

 	- Download and run all requirements
 	- Use a fresh spawnmanager as many people alter the code
 	- Ensure none of the conflicting resources are enabled
-#### mysql-async duplicate entry
-	- You have not increased the VARCHAR size of the table holding identifiers - usually `owner` or `identifier`

 #### The menu interface is esx_menu_default - you can use any version if you want a different appearance
 ![image](https://user-images.githubusercontent.com/65407488/126976325-17cc3241-bb9e-451f-a6ed-610a8ef52fa5.png)